osg-htc/osg-htc.github.io/_posts/2021-03-26-2021-dHTC-Campus-Cyberinfrastructure-Hackathon.md

 date: 2021-03-26T12:00:00+00:00
 publish: true
 ---
-May 4 dHTC Campus Cyberinfrastructure Hackathon, 2 - 6 pm EST

-Due to popular demand, we are holding our first dHTC Campus Cyberinfrastructure (CI) Hackathon offered by the [Partnership to Advance Throughput Computing (PATh)](https://path-cc.io/). **All CI staff are invited to attend.**
+ Due to popular demand, we are holding our first dHTC Campus Cyberinfrastructure (CI) Hackathon offered by the [Partnership to Advance Throughput Computing (PATh)](https://path-cc.io/).
+Register is now open for the May 4 Hackathon, 2 - 6 pm EST. **All CI staff are invited to attend.**

 ## [Register Here](https://docs.google.com/forms/d/1e-uMsNHOH-5p724s0ii8MSlZUVwBcNuL7XB5TyLAXUk/)